Visiting Kew Gardens in Winter is one of the great outdoor adventures in London

-After saying hello to the Swan, we take a look at the world of Holly, and find out there is more to this than meets the eye in the wintery backdrop of London’s most famous garden.
+After saying hello to the Swan, we look at the world of Holly, and find out there is more to this than meets the eye in the wintery backdrop of London’s most famous garden.

 Here you will find one of the largest collections in the world of different varieties of Holly.
 Hundred-year-old Holly exists at Kew, lasting up to 300 years.
 Beautiful shapes and colours, yellow, greens spiked not spiked, two-toned, rounded ovals, with berries, without berries trailing, shiny matt.
 They originally called Holly Walk, Love Lane, that separated Richmond Garden from Kew Gardens.
 It formed part of a public walkway that enabled people to go from Kew to Richmond.
-Lying South of Kew Gardens it ends at the towards the direction of the Japanese Pagoda and Cedar Vista area, as well as Treetops Walkway and the Temperate House.
+Lying South of Kew Gardens it ends at the towards the direction of the Japanese Pagoda and Cedar Vista area, and Treetops Walkway and the Temperate House.

 Holly falls under the classification of the Aquifoliaceae family.
 The Latin name Ilex aquifolium.
 It can be Evergreen or deciduous.
 It can grow into trees, shrubs it can trail or climb known a term known as Liana.